apache/trafficcontrol/docs/source/overview/traffic_ops.rst

 Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
 There are two types of extensions:

 :ref:`to-check-ext`
-	Allow you to add custom checks to the 'Monitor' -> 'Cache Checks' view.
+	Allow you to add custom checks to the :menuselection:`Monitor --> Cache Checks` view in :ref:`tp-overview`.

 :ref:`to-datasource-ext`
 	Allow you to add data sources for the graph views and usage APIs.